This file

 how by persistent efforts and courage he became a national figure.

-In concluding his remarks, he spoke of the
+In concluding his remarks, he spoke of the conditions

-the present time.
-The address of the
+time.
+The address of the mayor lasted

-mayor lasted about an hour and was listened to very attentively.
+about an hour and was listened to very attentively.

 Watertown Daily Times, 02 15 1983